Introduction

 Basic Cost Influences

-- System Type: Traditional gravity-fed systems are usually the least expensive, whereas more complex systems like aerobic treatment units or mound systems cost more due to their advanced technology and installation requirements.
+- System Type: Traditional gravity-fed systems are often the cheapest.
+In contrast, advanced systems like aerobic treatment units or mound systems can be pricier due to their complex technology and installation needs.

 Factors Impacting Replacement Costs